BLESSING THE CHILDREN INTERNATIONAL

 BLESSING THE CHILDREN CANADA

-BCC began after Rick and Sheila Lamb travelled to Ethiopia with BCI and were inspired to begin the Canadian chapter of Blessing the Children.
-With their vision firmly in hand, and a little help from BCI, they were able to begin Blessing the Children Canada-Inc, and have spent the last few years working alongside their sister organization to bring Life to the widows, orphans, and impoverished families of Debre Zeyit, Ethiopia.
+BCC began after Rick and Sheila Lamb traveled to Ethiopia with BCI and both were inspired to begin the Canadian chapter of Blessing the Children.
+With their vision firmly in hand and a little help from BCI, they were able to begin Blessing the Children Canada-Inc, and have spent the last few years working alongside their sister organization to bring Life to the widows, orphans, and impoverished families of Bishoftu, Ethiopia.

 Blessing the Children announces the establishment of Canadian offices, incorporated as a charitable organization